Clasificación: Antifungal Agent

 Storage and Handling

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 If you prefer to use a pillbox, discuss this with your oncology pharmacist.
+Ask your oncology team where to return any unused medication for disposal.
+Do not flush down the toilet or throw in the trash.
 Keep containers out of reach of children and pets.

 Where do I get this medication?